Te Kete Ipurangi Navigation:

 If you intend to copy, scan, or share printed material with students that you didn’t create yourself, you need a CLNZ Education Licence.

-A one-page guide to display at your school.
+Posters and guides to display at your school.

 What is "fair dealing" with copyright material?